Thursday, 11 April 2019

-When local landowners were forcibly dispossessed in the 17th century, the former abbey lands in the hands of the Ryan family were acquired by Erasmus Smith (1611-1691) from Husband’s Bosworth in Leicestershire.
-Smith used some of his new-found wealth to endow Grammar School in Irish town, including the Erasmus Smith High School in Dublin, the Grammar Schools in Drogheda, Galway, Ennis and the Abbey Grammar School in Tipperary.
+When local landowners were forcibly dispossessed in the 17th century, the former abbey lands once in the hands of the Ryan family were acquired by Erasmus Smith (1611-1691) from Husband’s Bosworth in Leicestershire.
+Smith used some of his new-found wealth to endow Grammar Schools in Irish towns, including the Erasmus Smith High School in Dublin, the Grammar Schools in Drogheda, Galway, Ennis and the Abbey Grammar School in Tipperary.
 Later, other grammar schools founded on the same principles also became known as Erasmus Smith schools.

 The Abbey Grammar School was built on the site of the Augustinian abbey or friary, using some of the stones of the ruins.
 It opened in 1681, but was closed soon after as the town became embroiled in the Jacobite/Williamite Wars, and both the school and the town destroyed by fire in 1691.

 A new grammar school had been built by 1702, and the school was rebuilt again in 1820.